paazmaya/shigehachi/README.md

 ## Version history

+* `v2.1.0` (2015-04-14)
+    - Clean up command creation since they all are subcommands of `gm`
+    - Fixed the image file order for `gm composite` command, changed image first
+    - New option `compose` for setting composition type, defaults to `'difference'` which was hard coded previously
 * `v2.0.1` (2015-04-14)
     - ImageMagick was still used in two of the three commands
 * `v2.0.0` (2015-04-08)